anamok/TrainsDatabase/README.md

 - While its not a big deal, I wonder if ticket_no would be easier to include in RESERVATION.
 I'm thinking when the balance hits 0, we can easily generate a unique ticket number without having to reference another table.
 It seems less complicated than referencing the ticket table where reservationnumber = reservationnumber.
 - For everything else that seemed like superfluous information that wasn't included in the data sets, I agree that we can probably remove them.

+3-31 Notes/Thoughts:
+For adding a starting station in Railroad_Lines to account for the 0 distance: At first sight I do agree with you!
+That it seemed intuitive to preserve the input data as much as possible in our table.
+However, after running the execution of the insert statements and inspecting how the data are organized in Distance, which LineInclude uses to keep track of the distance between station_a and station_b, I realized it's not necessary to add a 0 distance for us to capture the information completely.
+I recommend taking a loot at LineInclude and Distance after populating the table, and you will know what I mean! ;-P

+I like the idea of linking the ticket number to a reservation!
+I think we will get a better feel of how this is going to help us when we implement the queries, transactions, etc..
+If you spot the need for it please go ahead!
+So far at the data population stage, since there's no data associated with reservations and tickets, it's a bit difficult to say for sure.
+We will cross the bridge when we get there!

+I also removed some comments (the not important ones) in the SQL file that everyone has prob read, so the SQL file looks a bit cleaner.

+Some SQL commands is added at the end of the SQL file to make it easy for you to verify data population and actually get to see the data inserted into the tables.

+After my modification, the JAVA file still prints out the INSERT statements it generates as before, but these INSERT statements are also being executed.
+Feel free to compare the console and DataGrip to confirm that the table population is working as expected!

 Right now, what we have left is: <br>
 1. ~~format the DML generation program to include 'these things' ('') whatever those things are called that determine the string type in VALUES.
 Since the generation program is a mess, I can work on this.~~ (done) <br>
 2. verify the sql file properties match the DML generation.
 I attempted to format the attribute names in the data generation program to match the sql file, but it could be better.
-I was learning as I worked through the file so I discovered some methods later in the code that could have been helpful sooner. <br>
+I was learning as I worked through the file so I discovered some methods later in the code that could have been helpful sooner. (done) <br>
-3. run the updated sql file in datagrip <br>
+3. run the updated sql file in datagrip (done) <br>
-4. connect the generated strings to the call to st.executeUpdate(string); <br>
+4. connect the generated strings to the call to st.executeUpdate(string); (done) <br>
-5. run the program and test for bugs in the data population <br>
+5. run the program and test for bugs in the data population (done) <br>
 6. Implement queries/transactions/reports <br>